This post may contain affiliate links. Purchasing through them help support this website.

 I will say the only silver lining is if you are trying to grow your blog and get sponsored posts you can use that one as an example for the next person who contacts you but here is the difference.
 Demand your worth.
 This article I use as blog inspiration for the impact that we make for potential companies.
 Granted she has been around for a long time but look at her reach.

 Not that I am saying I am the sole cause but when I put up products that I am passionate about, they tend to sell out.
 You have that potential as well.
-You are driving people to someones product that they may not have stumbled on without you.
-This is where I will touch on that “dark side” of blogging if you will.
+You are driving people to someones product that they may not have stumbled on without you, which is why almost every marketing company is now forming their own network of influencers to become more of an influencer agency; it’s lucrative business for everyone involved.
 When I started blogging, I had no clue what an affiliate link was or how to make a cent off what I was doing.
 I blogged because I loved showing my family and friends things that I was excited about or ultimately in the end could save them time and money.

 This brings me to my next point.
 I think as bloggers sometimes people can be so quick to jump on the “ohhhhh a sponsored post“…..cue the big eye roll.
 I on the other hand applaud bloggers when I stumble on those.
 Hence, where this dark side of blogging is stemming from.
 Why you may ask???
 I know that they are getting paid for their worth.
 When they get paid, they can use that money for a fabulous purse they have been eyeing or to spruce up their blog design…..whatever!
 At the end of the day you are getting paid for your influence.
 Plus I don’t know anyone out there that doesn’t like getting something for free.
 Be honest.
 Even if it’s like a lotion or something….”look babe/family member/friend my blog is paying off I’m getting products sent to me for free“…..there is a little piece of you that loves validating having your laptop glued to you when you finally get something for free.